Zhou3983/SlimBERT/README.md

 manner.
 We proposed the neural slimming technique to assess the importance of each neuron and designed the cost function and pruning strategy to remove neurons that make zero or less contribution to the prediction.
 After getting fine-tuned on the downstream tasks, the model can learn a more compact structure, and we name it SlimBERT.
+My thesis is currently under review and it is available (here)[https://drive.google.com/drive/folders/1-DcnImpcWAb66tkEBLvEEczpxuABoPjm].

 ## Methods